OrianaVenture/VentureValheim/NorsePersonalityConstructionSystem/README.md

   * Information: Give the player information or a quest.
   * Reward: Give a reward to players for speaking with them or giving them an item.
   * Sellsword: Hireable and will fight for the player.
 (Not finished)
-  * SlayTarget: Defeat this npc for rewards.
+  * SlayTarget: Defeat this NPC for rewards.
 (Not finished)
   * Trader: Runs a store similar to Haldor/Hildir.
 (Not finished)
 * NPCs can have random movement and actions such as sitting in chairs.
 (Not finished)
 * NPCs come back to life once killed by default.